 Yes, the response pattern of tumour cells can change even during therapy by various mechanisms that are largely unknown.
 It is therefore very important to test the tumour cells repeatedly for their properties (genes, receptors) during the course of disease.

 ARE THERE THRESHOLD VALUES FOR THE CELL COUNT?

 Every patient is unique, every tumour is distinct.
 In this respect, there are no generally accepted critical values.
 In order to determine an increase or decrease in cell count, at least two tests are necessary.

-The significance of maintrac is well documented in studies and published in high-impact journals.
+The significance of Maintrac® is well documented in studies and published in high-impact journals.
 The current list of studies can be found here.

 Yes, by enumerating the tumour cells at specific intervals, the tumour activity throughout the entire course of disease can be monitored.
 Since the circulating tumour cells can be inactive for a long time, it is important to follow the cell numbers.
-If the cell count changes, the current therapy can be promptly adjusted.
+If the cell count changes, the current therapeutic approach can be promptly adjusted.

 An increase in the number of CETCs in the blood may indicate growth of the tumour or metastases, and has been shown to correlate highly significantly with progression.

 WHAT ARE THE BENEFITS FOR PATIENTS USING MAINTRAC?